kukionfr/VAMPIRE_open/README.md

 **1. System requirements**\
     OS : Windows 10 (64 bit) Version 1909\
     Software is not compatible with older versions of Windows.\
-    Mac OS is not officially supported, but it may work.\
+    Mac OS is not officially supported, but it may work when installed using pip.\
     Non-standard hardware is not required.

 **2. Installation Guide**\
     **Executable file option:**\
     No installation required.
 Download the executable file from https://github.com/kukionfr/VAMPIRE_open/releases/download/executable/vampire.exe \
     Open the executable file to launch the graphic user interface (GUI) of the software\
-    Executable file "vampire.exe" can be also found in Supplementary Data 2 of manuscript.\

 **PIP installation option:**\
     Type the following into command prompt window to install vampireanlysis on PYPI (the Python package index) using pip installer